FabienArcellier/alfred-cli/docs/source/project.rst

 Project
 #######

-An alfred project is a set of commands and sub-projects linked by a `.alfred.toml` configuration file.
+An alfred project is a set of commands and sub-projects linked by a `.alfred.toml` manifest file.

 .. contents::
   :backlinks: top